mcneilljamie/mcfun_eth/README.md

 # McFun

-A decentralized token launch platform on Ethereum that enables anyone to create and trade ERC-20 tokens with instant liquidity.
+A decentralised token launch platform on Ethereum that enables anyone to create and trade ERC-20 tokens with instant liquidity.

 ## Features